-The hypothalamus begins to release gonadotropin-releasing hormone (GnRH).
-GnRH travels to the pituitary gland, which is the small area under the brain that makes hormones that control other glands in the body.
+- The hypothalamus begins to release gonadotropin-releasing hormone (GnRH) to the pituitary gland, which makes hormones that control other glands in the body.

 Stage 2 marks the beginning of physical development.
 Hormones begin to send signals throughout the body.

-Physical changes in girls usually start after age 12.
+Physical changes in females usually start after age 12.
 These changes include:

 - Breast “buds” continue to grow and expand.